eloquent/phony/doc/index.md

 var_dump($matcher->matches((object) ['a' => null])); // outputs 'bool(false)'
 ```

-#### When to use the 'equal to' matcher
+#### When to use the "equal to" matcher

-In most cases, it's not necessary to create an 'equal to' matcher manually,
+In most cases, it's not necessary to create an "equal to" matcher manually,
 because *Phony* implicitly wraps anything that's not already a matcher.
 For
 example, this verification: